Attraction of the Week: Long Beach’s Shoreline Village & Rainbow Harbor

 In terms of entertainment, Sgt.
 Peppers Dueling Piano Cafe is a fun option.
-A movie theater, several bars, KDB (a mediocre restaurant/bar/arcade like Dave and Busters), and The Laugh Factory (a stand up comedy club) round out the entertainment options.
+A movie theater, several bars, KDB (Dave and Busters knock off), and The Laugh Factory (a stand up comedy club) round out the entertainment options.

 The highlight here is a ride upon the historic Ferris Wheel.
 For a small fee, you are treated to amazing views of the harbor, city, Queen Mary, and Shoreline Village.

 A few great views from the Ferris Wheel

 Aquarium of the Pacific – Frequently regarded as one of the top in the country.
 The large aquarium is situated on Rainbow Harbor, just a short walk from Shoreline Village.
 Highlights include the shark lagoon exhibit and Lorikeet Forest, an outdoor aviary.
 Check the Aquarium website for details regarding hours and admission prices.

 Whale watching – Harbor Breeze cruises is conveniently located right next to the Aquarium.
 Both summer and winter excursions are offered.
 Check the Harbor Breeze websites for schedules and discount coupons.